nikkymen/vscode-enjoyer-python-pack/README.md

-Best extensions for C++ development.
+Best extensions for Python development.

 Enjoy it!